-Screening can help detect lung cancer in its earliest stage, when it has the best chance of being cured.
+Screening can help detect lung cancer in its earliest stage, when it has the best chance of being treated and having the best outcome.

 You may be eligible for the screening program if: